 We believe it is important to engage in policy debates relating to access, affordability, and quality in health care among lawmakers and regulators.

-COVID-19 response: During the COVID-19 pandemic, Kaiser Permanente focused on expanding the availability of COVID-19 vaccines and safely providing testing, treatment, and care for patients.
+COVID-19 response: Kaiser Permanente continues to focus on expanding the availability of COVID-19 vaccines and safely providing testing, treatment, and care for patients.
 We also focused on urgent policy efforts to preserve care and coverage, while helping to fortify Colorado’s public health infrastructure.

 Market structure — self-funded versus fully insured health plans: Most Americans receive health care coverage through their employer.
 Employers generally choose between 2 methods of funding when they sponsor a health plan on behalf of their workforce: self-funded or fully insured.

 Self-funded plans are an agreement in which the employer (or labor trust) directly takes on the financial risk of paying for their employees’ medical claims as they occur.
 With fully insured health plans, the employer purchases an insurance or coverage product through an insurer or coverage provider, such as Kaiser Permanente, and the health insurer or coverage provider takes on the risk for the cost of covered care.

 |The employer does not pay premiums; instead, it pays fixed costs (administrative fees and stop-loss premiums) and variable costs (employee health care claims).||Payments||The employer pays monthly premiums to an insurance carrier or coverage provider.|

 |The employer assumes the risk.||Assumption of risk||The health plan or insurance company assumes the risk.|

 |The Employee Retirement Income Security Act of 1974 generally preempts state regulations and taxation.||Compliance payments||The plan must comply with state regulations and taxation.|